Shobhit29075/DIS-finalproject/README.md

   - flaskapp : nginx configuration file to redirect traffic coming to the IP from given server to the local host where the app is running

 Test performance:-
+  - testLatency.py: Python script to check and graph results of latency of all servers.
+  - testRecoveryTime.py: Python script to test the recovery time of the server when the server fails completely

 ## To manually setup the application.
   - Step 1: Launch an EC2 instance.
 Make sure the security group allows all traffic from the internet to port 80 and 8080 from any IP.